pairlab/d2rl/TD3/README.md

 ### Usage

-To run experiments, say on the OpenAI Gym Ant-v2 environment,
+To run experiments with TD3-D2RL, say on the OpenAI Gym Ant-v2 environment,

 `python3 main.py --env ant`